Mark Lane (author): Liberty Lobby appeal trial

 The political advocacy group Liberty Lobby published an article in The Spotlight newspaper in 1978 implicating E. Howard Hunt (a convicted Watergate burglar and former CIA agent) in the JFK assassination.
 Hunt sued Liberty Lobby for defamation and was awarded $650,000 in damages.
 Representing Liberty Lobby on appeal, Lane succeeded in having this judgment reversed, due to an error in the jury instructions.
 Lane then represented Liberty Lobby at a 1985 retrial of the case, winning a verdict rejecting Hunt's libel claim.

 This case became the basis for Lane's Plausible Denial (1991).
 In the book, he says he convinced the jury of Hunt's involvement in the JFK assassination.
 Lane cites a transcript excerpt from his cross-examination of Hunt in which the latter was seemingly caught in a contradiction concerning his whereabouts on November 22, 1963.
 However, mainstream news accounts asserted that some jurors decided the case on the issue of whether The Spotlight had acted with "actual malice", as required by the Supreme Court's First Amendment precedents governing libel against public figures.

 Lane also represented Willis Carto, a founder of Liberty Lobby, after Carto lost control of the Institute for Historical Review in 1993.

 Random House suit

 In 1995, Lane lost a defamation suit against book publisher Random House, which used the caption "Guilty of Misleading the American Public" under a photo of Lane in an advertisement for Gerald Posner's book Case Closed: Lee Harvey Oswald and the Assassination of JFK (1993).
 Lane sought $10 million in damages for disparagement of his integrity and the unauthorized use of his photograph.
 He was rebuked by Judge Royce C. Lamberth of the U.S. District Court for the District of Columbia, who said: "A conspiracy theory warrior outfitted with Lane's acerbic tongue and pen should not expect immunity from an occasional, constrained chastisement."
-A similar suit filed by Robert J. Groden against Random House was dismissed the previous year by a federal judge in New York.